JetBrains/programmer-games/README.md

 	cd programmer-games
 	elm-reactor

-Now go to http://localhost:8000/, click on src directory and then choose one of the files.
+Now go to http://localhost:8000/, click on src directory and then choose Main.elm file.